Campo Grande Station

 Campo Grande is an elevated interchange station on the Yellow and Green Lines of the Lisbon Metro.
-It has a large bus terminal at ground level and is located on Rua Cipriano Dourado just north of Avenida General Norton de Matos in the Lisbon parish of Campo Grande.
+It has a large bus terminal at ground level and is located on Rua Cipriano Dourado just north of Avenida General Norton de Matos in the Lisbon parish of Alvalade, in the neighbourhood of Campo Grande.

 Location

 The station adjoins Estádio José Alvalade home of Sporting Clube de Portugal.
 Nearby destinations include Pimenta Palace, Rafael Bordalo Pinheiro Museum, Universidade Lusófona and northern access to the Faculty of Sciences, University of Lisbon.

 History

 The station opened on 1 April 1993.

 The architectural design is by Ezequiel Nicolau with murals and art installations by Eduardo Nery.
 The station is not fully accessible for people with physical disabilities.